jmomadit/CuraProfilesAnyCubicKobraMax/README.md

 # Anycubic Kobra Max Cura Config Files

 This repository contains custom Cura configuration files for the **Anycubic Kobra Max** 3D printer.
-The settings are based on personal experiments using **PLA** and **PETG** filaments, with a primary focus on a **0.8mm nozzle**.
+The settings are based on the Creality Cr10 profile doing some adjustments and personal experiments using **PLA** and **PETG** filaments, with a primary focus on a **0.8mm nozzle**.
 These configuration files are optimized to improve print quality and efficiency for the mentioned filaments and nozzle size.

 ## Printer and Filament Information